roc-lang/roc/FAQ.md

 [`Bool.and`](https://www.roc-lang.org/builtins/Bool#and) function has the type `Bool, Bool -> Bool`.
 If Roc were a curried language, this function would instead have the type `Bool -> Bool -> Bool`.
-Since no mainstream programming languages today are curried, anyone who knows a mainstream language and is learning their first curried language will require additional explaination about why function types look this way.
+Since no mainstream programming languages today are curried, anyone who knows a mainstream language and is learning their first curried language will require additional explanation about why function types look this way.

 This explanation is nontrivial.
 It requires explaining partial application, how curried functions facilitate partial application, how function signatures accurately reflect that they're curried, and going through examples for all of these.
 All of it builds up to the punchline that "technically, all functions in this language have a single argument," which some percentage of learners find interesting, and some percentage still find confusing even after all that explanation.

-It's common for beginners to report that currying only "clikced" for them after spending significant time writing code in a curried language.
+It's common for beginners to report that currying only "clicked" for them after spending significant time writing code in a curried language.
 This is not the end of the world, especially because it's easy enough to think "I still don't totally get this even after that explanation, but I can remember that function arguments are separated by `->` in this language and maybe I'll understand the rest later."
 Clearly currying doesn't preclude a language from being easy to learn,